 If a test is positive, participants are invited for additional screening, usually a colonoscopy.
 A colonoscopy involves looking inside the bowel with a long tube that has a tiny camera on the end.
 A colonoscopy can identify both cancers and polyps.
 Polyps are not cancers, but may turn into cancer over a number of years.
 It is usually possible to remove polyps during the colonoscopy procedure.
 This prevents them becoming cancer in the future.

 For every 1000 people who complete a bowel screening test, about 50 will be positive.
 Of those, about 35 will be found to have polyps and on average 3 or 4 will have bowel cancer

 More about the FIT test and other aspects of bowel screening can be found on the National Screening Unit website:

 The NBSP is based on a successful six-year pilot programme.
 Information on the pilot is available on the Bowel Screening Pilot page

 The National Bowel Screening Programme (NBSP) is being rolled out gradually across the country.
 This approach is so District Health Boards (DHBs) have time to prepare for the extra investigations and treatments that flow from a screening programme.
 It also ensures that people with symptoms are not held up for diagnosis and/or treatment because of the extra demands from screening.

-Almost $78 million has been allocated to get the programme running and to cover the cost of establishing a National Coordination Centre and four regional centres.
-The centres started operating late in 2017.
-Additional funding has also been set aside for an IT system to support the national programme.
+Approximately $197 million has been allocated to get the programme running and to cover the cost of establishing our National Coordination Centre and four regional centres, which started operating in late 2017.
+Within the $197 million funding allocation, $15.969 million is for the IT system to support the national programme.
 The roll-out of the NBSP is expected to be completed by June 2021.

 Eight DHBs currently offer screening.
 They are: